 Improve the quantity and quality of publically accessible open space.
 Will it increase the quantity and quality of publically accessible open space?
 0 Neutral impact (existing features retained or appropriate mitigation).
 Inclusive Communities - Housing Ensure all groups have access to decent, appropriate and affordable housing Will it support the provision of a range of housing types and sizes, including affordable and key worker housing, to meet the identified needs of all sectors of the community?
 Will it provide for housing for the ageing population?
-Will it provide for the housing accommodation needs of Gypsies and Travellers and Travelling 0 No effect on pitch or plot provision.
-Showpeople?
-Will it improve Inclusive Con Improve the quality, accessibility to key local services and facilities, including health, education and leisure (shops, post offices, pubs, sports facilities etc?) - Group Village nmu range and accessibility of Sub-Indicator: 0 606m ACF from the centre to Barton Post Office with a cluster of services and Inclusive Communities - Redressing inequalities and involv services and facilities (e.g. health, transport, education, training, leisure opportunities) and range of key local services and facilities including health, education and leisure (shops, post offices, pubs etc?)
+Will it provide for the housing accommodation needs of Gypsies and Travellers and Travelling Showpeople?
+0 No effect on pitch or plot provision.
+Inclusive Com Improve the quality, Will it improve accessibility to key local services and facilities, including health, education and leisure (shops, post offices, pubs, sports facilities etc?) - Group Village mu range and accessibility of Sub-Indicator: 0 606m ACF from the centre to Barton Post Office with a cluster of services and Inclusive Communities - Redressing inequalities and involving the community services and facilities (e.g. health, transport, education, training, leisure opportunities) Distance to centre Will it improve quality and range of key local services and facilities including health, education and leisure (shops, post offices, pubs etc?)
 0 facilities within the village.
-No facilities lost, and no new facilities proposed directly as a result of the development. qualities an Will improve relations between people from different backgrounds or social groups? and involving the community Redress inequalities related to age, disability, gender assignment race, faith, location and income Will it redress inequalities?
-Will it increase the ability of people to influence decisions, including 'hard to reach' groups? munity Encourage and enable the active involvement of local people in community activities Will it encourage engagement with community activities?
+No facilities lost, and no new facilities proposed directly as a result of the development.
+Will improve relations between people from different backgrounds or social groups?
+Redress inequalities related to age, disability, gender assignment race, faith, location and income Will it redress inequalities?
+Will it increase the ability of people to influence decisions, including 'hard to reach' groups? nmunity Encourage and enable the active involvement of local people in community activities Will it encourage engagement with community activities?
 0 No facilities lost, and no new facilities proposed directly as a result of the development.